pivotal/LicenseFinder/README.md

 ### Gradle Projects

-You need to install the license gradle plugin:
+You need to have Java 1.8 or above installed and you need to install the license gradle plugin:
 [https://github.com/hierynomus/license-gradle-plugin](https://github.com/hierynomus/license-gradle-plugin)

 By default, `license_finder` will report on gradle's "runtime" dependencies.
 If